nprez/Root-Tournament-Draft/README.md

 3. Players draft factions in reverse order.
 4. Each player after the first draws successive additional cards.
 5. After setup, each player discards down to 3 cards and shuffles the remainder back into the deck.

+Usage: python draftRootFactions.py [number of players] -a flag for "adventurous players" (17 reach minimum)